Next day delivery

 Frequently Asked Questions (FAQs)

-Doxycycline is not recommended for treatment of any condition in children.
+Doxycycline is suitable for children providing they are not undergoing a period of tooth development, as it can cause permanent discolouration of the teeth.
 We do not prescribe any medication to anyone under the age of 18.

 What happens if I miss a dose?

-If you forget to take your prescribed dose at the right time, take your recommended amount of medicine as soon as you remember.
-If it is close to your next dose, skip the missed dose and your take treatment when it is next time.
-Continue with your regular treatment from thereon.
-Never double dose to make up for a missed or forgotten dose.
+If you forget to take a dose of Doxycycline, you must take it as soon as you remember, unless it is nearly time for your next dose.
+In this case, skip the missed dose and take your next dose at the correct time.
+Do not take more than one dose to make up for a missed dose.

 What happens if I take too much?